Azure/aks-engine/docs/topics/rotate-certs.md

 ## Under The Hood

 A Kubernetes cluster relies on multiple PKIs to secure the communication between its components (apiserver, kubelet, etcd, etc).
-On an AKS Engine cluster, these multiple PKIs share a single certificate authoritiy (CA).
-On control plane nodes, `aks-engine rotate-certs` rotates all these PKIs at once and reboots the virtual machine.
-On agent nodes, only `kubelet` and `kube-proxy` are restarted once the node certificates are replaced.
+An AKS Engine cluster uses 2 certificate authorities (CA), one for the front-proxy PKI and another one for the remaining PKIs.
+On control plane nodes, `aks-engine rotate-certs` rotates the non-front-proxy PKIs first, reboots the virtual machines, and finally rotates the front-proxy PKI.
+On agent nodes, `kubelet` and `kube-proxy` are restarted once the node certificates are replaced.

 If the certificate rotation process halts before completion due to a failure or transient issue (e.x.: network connectivity), it is safe to rerun `aks-engine rotate-certs` using the `--force` flag.